Feedback linearization through the lens of data

 \begin{lem} The linearization problem is solvable if there exist a neighborhood $\mathcal{D}$ of $x^0$, functions $\gamma\colon \mathcal{D}\to \mathbb{R}^{m\times m}$, $\delta\colon \mathcal{D}\to \mathbb{R}^m$, with $\gamma(x)$ nonsingular for all $x\in \mathcal{D}$, and a coordinate transformation $\tau\colon \mathcal{D}\to \mathbb{R}^n$ such that, for each $x\in \mathcal{D}$ and $u\in \mathbb{R}^m$,

 where $A_c=\text{diag}(A_1, \ldots, A_m)$, $B_c=\text{diag}(B_1, \ldots, B_m)$,

 with $r_1, \ldots, r_m$ nonnegative integers such that $r_1+\ldots +r_m=n$.

-Further, if $g(x^0)$ has rank $m$ then \eqref{syst.after.change.coord} is also necessary. $\blacksquare$ \end{lem} We refer the reader to \cite[section 5.2]{isidori1995book} for the proof.
+Further, if $g(x^0)$ has rank $m$, then \eqref{syst.after.change.coord} is also necessary. \qedp \end{lem} We refer the reader to \cite[section 5.2]{isidori1995book} for a proof.
 By Lemma \ref{lem:SSELP}, condition \eqref{syst.after.change.coord} implies condition \eqref{eq:SSELP} and is equivalent to \eqref{eq:SSELP} whenever $g(x^0)$ has full column rank.
-The latter requirement is in fact quite mild, in particular for single-input systems it amounts to requiring that $g(x^0)$ is a nonzero vector.
+The latter requirement is in fact quite mild: for single-input systems, it amounts to requiring that $g(x^0)$ is a nonzero vector.
 It is convenient to focus on \eqref{syst.after.change.coord} as it expresses the linearization condition through one single equation that involves the flow dynamics $f(x)+g(x)u$.
 This turns out to be useful when we want to solve the linearization problem with data, as we can use data (trajectories) as a proxy for $f(x)+g(x)u$.
-With this in mind, we will focus on \eqref{syst.after.change.coord}.